NeuroJSON/jnifti/README.md

 The JNIfTI format is built upon the [JData specification](https://github.com/fangq/jdata/) - a generalized framework to serialize and convert complex scientific data.
-The JNIfTI specification is competible with [JData specification Draft 1](https://github.com/fangq/jdata/commit/f8fc8f1b814e7a4654b7b0092de15eaafa94d3da).
+The JNIfTI specification is compatible with [JData specification Draft 1](https://github.com/fangq/jdata/commit/f8fc8f1b814e7a4654b7b0092de15eaafa94d3da).

 ## How to participate